Reading-eScience-Centre/coverage-restapi/spec.md

 Whether to include the full coverage data in a collection resource or just provide links to it must be decided case-by-case.
-It is advisable that the data volume is kept to an amount that web clients can still handle easily, which typically means in the range of a few megabytes at most.
+It is advisable that the data volume is kept to an amount that web clients can still handle easily, which typically means up to a few megabytes at most.

 ## 5. Paged collection resources